Updated on 2024-10-14 GMT+08:00

 kubectl delete APIService v1beta1.metrics.k8s.io

-1. Log in to the CCE console and access the cluster console.
+1. Log in to the CCE console and click the cluster name to access the cluster console.
 In the navigation pane, choose ConfigMaps and Secrets.

 3. In Data, click Edit for the config.yaml file to add a custom metric collection rule under the rules field.
 Click OK.